Claude Moraes: Member of the European Parliament, 1999–2020

 He was elected to the European Parliament in the 1999 European elections, - the first South Asian (Indian) origin MEP.
-He was re-elected to the European Parliament at the number one position on the Labour Party list for London in the 2004 and again in the first-place position in the 2009, 2014 and 2019 European Elections.
+He was re-elected to the European Parliament at the number one position on the Labour Party list for London in the 2004 and again in the first-place position in the 2009,2014 and 2019 European Elections.

-Initially a member of the Employment and Social Affairs and Legal Affairs and Internal Market Committees he was involved in the campaign for the EU wide transposition and implementation of the Race Equality Directive (2000).
+Initially a member of the Employment and Social Affairs and Legal Affairs and Internal Market Committees he was involved in the campaign for the EU wide implementation of the Race Equality Directive (2000).
 His legislative reports include the Protection of Minorities in an Enlarged Europe (2005), Protection of Seasonal Workers in the EU (2014) and Blue Card Migration Directive (Revision) (2017).

 From 2009 to 2014 he was the elected Spokesperson for the Socialists and Democrats Group (S&D) on the Civil Liberties, Justice and Home Affairs Committee.

-In 2013 Moraes was appointed Rapporteur for the Parliament Inquiry into Mass Surveillance following the leaks from Edward Snowden.
-The Inquiry and his Report "US NSA surveillance programmes, surveillance bodies in various Member States and their impact on EU citizens' fundamental rights and on transatlantic cooperation in Justice and Home Affairs", voted in March 2014, was sometimes referred to as the Parliament's "European Digital Bill of Rights" looking at human rights and commercial priorities for the EU in data protection, privacy, surveillance, governance of the internet, encryption, and cybercrime.
+In 2013 he was Rapporteur for the EU Inquiry into Mass Surveillance following the leaks from Edward Snowden.
+The Inquiry and his Report "US NSA surveillance programmes, surveillance bodies in various Member States and their impact on EU citizens' fundamental rights and on transatlantic cooperation in Justice and Home Affairs", voted in March 2014, was sometimes referred to as the Parliament's "European Digital Bill of Rights" looking at human rights and regulatory issues for the EU in data protection, governance of the internet, encryption, and cybercrime.
+In 2015 he gave the Annual CRISP Lecture on 'Mass Surveillance, EU Citizens and the State' at the LSE.

-He was chair of the European Parliament Inquiry into Facebook in 2018 opening with a special evidence session questioning Mark Zuckerberg.
+He chaired the EU Inquiry into Facebook in 2018 opening with a special evidence session questioning Mark Zuckerberg.
 The inquiry looked at electoral interference, misuse of personal data, and the obligations of Big Tech.